- Produced 30,000 tons of vibratory finishing media

 As for our recommendation, it’s better to tumble before anodizing.

-If you absolutely have to, you can use light tumbling media like rice or walnut.
+If you absolutely have to, you can use light tumbling media like corn cob or walnut.

 15. How to use tumbling media more efficiently?